k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

 ### Editing an LU

 You may have noticed that although the Auto Discovery Wizard is quick, it doesn’t necessarily construct LU that have all the required source Schema tables for the implementation.
 Source tables can be added to an implementation as part of the LU Schema or can be created manually as part of the implementation.
-Please read [LU Table Overview](/articles/06_LU_tables/01_LU_tables_overview.md).
+Please read the [LU Table Overview](/articles/06_LU_tables/01_LU_tables_overview.md) article.

-The following describes how to create an LU table with its properties and indexes, specifically, a manual table:
+The following describe how to create an LU table with its properties and indexes, specifically, a manual table:

 -  [Create New LU Table](/articles/06_LU_tables/02_create_an_LU_table.md)